STDs & Swimsuits: The Risk of Wearing Before Washing

 False Belief of Cleanliness

-We found the final reason that women take off their underwear in the dressing room is because they believe they are clean.
+We found the final reason that women take off their underwear in the dressing room is that they believe they are clean.
 Many infections may not show any signs or symptoms, so you believe that you won’t pass along any germs.
 Additionally, you have great faith in your body’s immune system and its ability to fight off any infections it encounters.
 This mentality is the most arrogant and inconsiderate of all.
 Just because you may have faith in your body’s immune system doesn’t mean that others’ bodies will be able to do the same.
-Remember that every body is different, and your body won’t be the only body in that swimwear.
+Remember that every body different, and your body won’t be the only body in that swimwear.

 So let’s say you heed our warnings and decide to keep your underwear on while trying on swimsuits; that’s great!
 Now you’re ready to pop off that hygienic liner and hit the pool, right?